mirumee/ariadne/docs/error-messaging.rst

 **Don't do this.**

 The ``errors`` key is, by design, supposed to relay errors to other developers working with the API.
-Messages present under this key are technical and are not supposed to be displayed to your application users.
+Messages present under this key are technical in nature and shouldn't be displayed to your end users.

 Instead, you should define custom fields that your queries and mutations will include in result sets to rely eventual errors and problems to clients, like this::